 What Lagging Economic Indicators Tell You

-Definition: Lagging indicators are statistics that follow an economic event.
+Lagging indicators are statistics that follow an economic event.
 You use them to confirm what has recently happened in the economy and establish a trend.
-That makes them especially useful for identify turning points in the business cycle.
+That makes them especially useful for identifying turning points in the business cycle.

 Most people don't bother looking at lagging indicators.
 That's a mistake.
 They help you make sure you are reading the trends right.
 That way you'll know that the economy has headed into a recession and when it's over.